germangb/imgui-ext/README.md

 ⚠️ *imgui-ext needs a full rewrite.
 Since it was my first attempt at making a procedural macro, it has grown messy and difficult to maintain due to lack of planning.
-Use with caution.*
+Until the rewrite happens, use with caution.*

 You can also check out [imgui-inspect-derive](https://crates.io/crates/imgui-inspect-derive), which looks neat!